-- A Swimmer/coach-The swimmer (or the swimmer's coach) is responsible for notifying the referee, prior to the competition, of any swimmer with a disability and of the requested accommodations and/or modifications.
-The swimmer/coach shall provide personal assistant(s) or any equipment (tappers, deck mats, etc.) if required. - B Meet referee-The meet referee's responsibilities include: - (1) Determining if the requested accommodations/modifications are appropriate and can be met. - (2) Instructing the deck referee and starter as to how the accommodations and/or modifications will be made for the swimmer with a disability. - (3) In communication with the remaining officials a meet referee may: - (a) Instruct them to observe and report ANY violation of the rules and apply article 107 to confirm or overturn the call against the approved modification(s) or - (b) Share the specific modification(s) and instruct them to observe and report any violation except the approved modification(s).
+- A Swimmer-The swimmer (or the swimmer's coach) is responsible for notifying the referee, prior to the competition, of any disability of the swimmer and of the requested modification.
+The swimmer/coach shall provide personal assistant(s) or any equipment (tappers, deck mats, etc.) if required. - B Referee-The referee's responsibilities include: - (1) Determining if the requested modifications are appropriate and can be met. - (2) Instructing the starter and stroke and turn officials as to the accommodations to be made for that swimmer. - (3) Modifications-Aids to speed, pace, buoyancy, and endurance are not permitted (see articles 102.12.1E and 102.13.10).
+Some of the modifications that the referee may make to accommodate the swimmer with a disability are: - (a) A change in starting position. - (b) Reassignment of lanes within a heat (e.g., exchanging lanes two and seven). - (c) Allowing the swimmer to have a personal assistant(s).